dataronio/juvix/doc/CONTRIBUTING.md

 Golden tests allow us to keep track of changes in all phases of the compiler: parsing, desugaring, typechecking, code generation,...

 We aim to test all Juvix files in the examples folder.
 Some phases of the compiler are backend specific.
-Some Juvix examples may show a feature that is expected to work, while others may reflect syntax that should not work.
+Some Juvix examples may show a feature that is expected to work (`positive`), while others may reflect syntax that should not work (`negative`).
+Examples that will eventually work but we don't expect them to work yet (e.g. they show a bug) will live under `to-fix`.
 The folder `test/examples/` is structured following this:
 ```
 test
   |- examples